 How much will I have to pay?

 The amount of CIL payable (the chargeable amount) will be calculated in accordance with the Community Infrastructure Levy Regulation 2010 (as amended).
 The chargeable amount will equal the net additional area (measured using the gross internal floorspace) created, and can depend on the type and location of the development.
 The chargeable amount may be modified according to exemption, relief and defaults of commencement.
-For further information, please refer to the CIL Charging Schedule in the 'Download' section.
+For further information, please refer to the CIL Charging Schedule (see 'Downloads').

 How do I pay CIL?